Is My Accident Near Work Considered On-Duty? Seeking Clarity on Legal Rights and Benefits

 umakanthan53

-Generally, compensation for injuries sustained in an employment accident resulting in permanent disability can be claimed under the Employees Compensation Act,1923 if the affected person is an employee as defined u/s 2(1)(dd) read with Schedule II of the Act.
-In case he is covered by the Employees State Insurance Act,1948, his relief lies only under that Act.
+Generally, compensation for injuries sustained in an employment accident resulting in permanent disability can be claimed under the Employees' Compensation Act, 1923 if the affected person is an employee as defined under Section 2(1)(dd) read with Schedule II of the Act.
+In case he is covered by the Employees' State Insurance Act, 1948, his relief lies only under that Act.

-Therefore, your employment details like your designation, nature of job etc., the nature and the extent of the disability as assessed by a registered Medical Practitioner and whether you are an insured employee under the ESI Act are essential to suggest the legal action to be pursued.
+Therefore, your employment details such as your designation, nature of job, etc., the nature and extent of the disability as assessed by a registered medical practitioner, and whether you are an insured employee under the ESI Act are essential to suggest the legal action to be pursued.

 Prashant B Ingawale